infinity-a11y/PhyloTrace/README.md

 **Alternative Launching:**

-If launching from dekstop does not work, the alternative way to run the app is to execute these commands:
+If launching from desktop does not work, the alternative way to run the app is to execute these commands:
 ```bash
 cd path/to/directory
 bash run_phylotrace.sh